List of elections involving vote splitting: Moldova

 Observers meant that the creation of the Communist Reformers Party of Moldova had the only purpose to weaken the Party of Communists of the Republic of Moldova (PCRM) in the parliamentary elections of 30 November 2014.
 The party mimicked the logo of PCRM and another list called "Moldova's Choice – Customs Union" (AM–UV) was placed right next to the other main pro-Russian party Party of Socialists of the Republic of Moldova (PSRM).
 In 2016, a member of the Moldova's Choice – Customs Union bloc adopted the name "Partidul Ruso-Slavon al Moldovei" (lit.
 'Russo-Slavic Party of Moldova', PRSM) and unlike other pro-Russian parties it endorsed direct presidential elections and another member, the Social Democratic Party endorsed pro-Western Maia Sandu in the 2016 presidential election.
 The PCR received 4.92% and AM–UV 3.45% of the votes, but no seats.
 The four pro-Russian parties 46.36% combined, while the Alliance for European Integration won 45.63% (but 47.19% including the PLR).
 In April 2015 the PCR was deregistered.

+New Zealand

+In the 1984 New Zealand general election, the newly founded New Zealand Party won 12% of the popular vote but failed to win a seat.
+The vote splitting was a reason why the New Zealand National Party lost the election.